 University Coordinators, in consultation with the collaborative organisation, are also required to submit an annual monitoring report to ECQS, through the Partnerships Team in Academic Affairs, on each collaborative programme so that appropriate assurances can be provided to the University on arrangement with the partner and compliance with supporting Memoranda of Agreement.
 A standardised template is available and will be issued by Academic Affairs to University Coordinators for completion each year.
 These should be submitted to the School Postgraduate Research Committee for endorsement and then to Faculty for final approval.
 Completed reports should be returned to Academic Affairs by the required deadline.

 Feedback behalf of ECQS on outcomes arising from the annual monitoring process will be provided by Academic Affairs to Schools/Faculties for action and/or dissemination to the partner institution, as appropriate.
 Specific feedback from the CAPE will be provided separately in line with arrangements in place for that review process.

 The majority of agreements for CRDPs are for individual students and therefore will not normally require review and will lapse on programme completion.
 Where a research degree has been validated by the University then the procedures for the periodic review of validated and franchised programmes should be followed.

-The Secretary will then collate the related documentation for consideration by the CPG and subsequent approval by the RPC.
+The Secretary will then collate the related documentation for consideration and approval by ECQS.
 Upon approval, Academic Affairs will inform the School and make arrangements to have the new MOA signed by each party.